 For SaaS integrations, the schema depends on whether the integration supports whitelisting:

-- If whitelisting is supported, the schema will contain only the tables (and columns, for some integrations) you set to sync.
+- If whitelisting is supported, the schema will contain only the tables (and columns, for some integrations) you set to replicate.
 A full list of whitelist-enabled integrations can be found here.

 Integration Table Schemas

-The integration tables in the schema contain the replicated data from tables set to sync.
-Note that if you unsync a table, doing so won’t remove that table’s data from your data warehouse.
+The integration tables in the schema contain the replicated data from tables set to replicate.
+Note: If you de-select a table from replication, doing so won’t remove that table’s data from your destination.

 How your data is stored in the schemas and tables created by Stitch depends on a few things: